Do you like our material?

 Native plants are expected to attract pollinators, such as bees and birds, and support the growth of diverse sources of food.
 In the long-term, local communities can gain economic benefits by harvesting and selling the fruits from the trees.
 The direct benefits are expected to prevent the locals from cutting down the trees.
 When locals join forces to protect the forested areas, it will, in turn, improve other ecosystem services.

 The forest restoration project, which takes place in several villages in the two districts, also aims to improve habitat connectivity among the remaining forest patches and facilitate the movement of wild animals, including critically endangered orangutans, from one forest patch to another.

 The people of Tanjung Hanau village, located next to an orangutan conservation area in Seruyan, have to live together with the great apes.
 Planting fruit-bearing trees on critical and unused lands can help increase their habitats as well as provide food for the primates and other wild animals.

 In Seruyan, the district-wide restoration program is incorporated in the Regional Medium Term Development Plan (RPJMD) intended to restore 336,000-hectares of land, including more than 15,000 hectares along the riverbanks.
-The riparian ecosystem restoration will improve the connectivity among peat swamp ecosystems, including Tanjung Puting National Park in the southern part of the district, as well as between forests in the south with the large contiguous lowland forest areas in the north.
+The riparian ecosystem restoration will improve the connectivity among peat swamp ecosystems, as well as between forests in the south with the large contiguous lowland forest areas in the north.

 The forest restoration project is just the beginning of a remarkable journey towards sustainability throughout the districts, which will help the local society, support wildlife habitat, and preserve the environment.